 If you practice all of the above, you shouldn’t have to worry about threats disrupting your enjoyment of your Mac.
 Of course, things do change, so keep abreast of the latest security news just in case.

-Related: Want to do even more to improve you security and privacy?
-Checkout our roundup of the Best VPNs for Mac.
+Related: Want to do even more to improve your security and privacy?
+Check out our roundup of the Best VPNs for Mac.